TtheBC01/P256-Solidity/README.md

 console.assert(rTypeIndicatorByte === 2, "This is not a signature byte array");

-// Forth Value is the length of the first coordinate (r) of the signature (r,s) const rLength = signatureView[3];
+// Forth Value is the length of the first coordinate (r) of the signature (r,s)
+// r could be less than 32 bytes const rLength = signatureView[3];

 // Slice out the r value and pad it it is less than 32 bytes